EKechei/ci-cd-with-aws-codepipeline/README.md

 1. **CodePipeline** starts when you push new code to GitHub.

-2. **CodeBuild** compiles, packages the application, and builds a Docker image.
+2. **CodeBuild** compiles, packages the application and builds a Docker image.

 3. **CodeBuild** pushes the Docker image to Docker Hub.